cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 doSomething($myElement)
 ```

-Question: What happens when Cypress can't find the selector it queries?
+**Question:** What happens when Cypress can't find the selector it queries?

-Answer: No big deal!
-Cypress expects this and automatically retries the query for you until it is found or the timeout is reached.
+**Answer:** *No big deal!* Anticipating this kind of thing, Cypress automatically retries the query for you until it is found, or the timeout is reached.

 ```js
 // cy.get() queries using jQuery, repeating the query until...